jsoniary-team/content/Advertisements/laravel_news.md

 - Test requests with our Desktop app
 - Click Sync
-- Auto-generated documentation is ready
+- Documentation is auto-generated

 No more writing down lengthy documentation files for request types, parameters, authorization headers, OR responses.
-We auto-generate that for you!
+We auto-generate them for you!
+You can share this documentation internally with your team OR to public users of your application.

-We'll soon launch a free private beta access for our app.
-If you develop APIs, we'd love your feedback!
+We'll soon launch a Free Private Beta Access to 100 users.
+If you develop APIs, we'd love to present you the first version!